Dr. Camille Wardrop Alleyne

 Prof. John Paul Clarke was born in Jamaica.

 Dr. Clarke was born in Jamaica.
 He is a leading expert in aircraft trajectory prediction and optimization, especially as it pertains to the development of flight procedures that reduce the environmental impact of aviation.
-His research has been instrumental in changing both the theory and the practice of flight procedure design, and has spurred the global effort to reduce the environmental impact of aviation via changes in operational procedures.
+His research has been instrumental in changing both the theory and the practice of flight procedure design.
+This has spurred the global effort to reduce the environmental impact of aviation via changes in operational procedures.
 He is also an expert in the development and use of stochastic models and optimization algorithms to improve the efficiency and robustness of airline, airport, and air traffic operations.
 His many prior honors include the 1999 AIAA/AAAE/ACC Jay Hollingsworth Speas Airport Award, the 2003 FAA Excellence in Aviation Award, the 2006 National Academy of Engineering Gilbreth Lectureship, and the 2012 AIAA/SAE William Littlewood Lectureship.

 3: Prof. Cardinal Warde